Facely1er/ermits-advisory.com/STEEL_QUESTIONNAIRE_AND_RADAR_STATUS.md

 - Data ingestion and export capabilities
 - Integrated with Questionnaire

-Both systems are **operational and integrated**, providing a complete assessment and continuous monitoring solution for enterprise risk evaluation.
+All systems are **operational and integrated**, providing a complete assessment and continuous monitoring solution for enterprise risk evaluation.